 5. Clogged Gutter

-As you probably already know, gutter helps discharge excess water away from your roofs, which helps prevent all kinds of problems such as roof leak and rot.
+As you probably already know, gutter helps discharge excess fluid away from your roofs, which helps prevent all kinds of problems such as roof rot.

 Once in a while, your gutter gets clogged by debris such as leaves and rocks.
-A clogged gutter can prevent the passage of water and cause water to flow back up the system, which eventually, causes your roof to rot.
+A clogged gutter can prevent the passage of fluid and cause it to flow back up the system, which eventually, causes your roof to rot.

-It’s fairly simple to solve this problem.
+It’s fairly simple to solve this.
 All you have to do is take time to remove the debris off your gutter.
 It’s advised to do a gutter inspection at least twice a year, i.e. in the summer and prior to the fall season.

 6. Snow and Ice Damage